Asimov-Chuang/DeepHalo/Unm8-2.md

   To our knowledge, we are the first to define high-order halo effects in terms of item features formally.
 For example, when assessing how subset $\{A, B\}$ influences the utility of item $C$ in an offer set $\{A, B, C, D\}$, the effect should depend only on the features of $A$, $B$, and $C$, not on unrelated items like $D$.
 Including irrelevant items makes the subset effect uninterpretable.
 This illustrates why models that entangle all item features inevitably introduce uncontrolled, high-order interactions.

 - **Structured Decomposition and Controllable Effect Order**
   As shown in Appendix A, DeepHalo’s architecture ensures the utility can be decomposed as in Line 189.
 The model depth determines the maximum interaction order, while the choice of activation function affects how quickly the order increases.
-We appreciate the reviewer’s interest and clarify this further in XXXX.
-[REFER EXACTLY TO THE CONTENT BELOW]
+We appreciate the reviewer’s interest and clarify this further in Section 2.

 - **Direct Effect Recovery Without Solving Linear Systems**
   Prior approaches require solving large linear systems to recover halo effects, which becomes intractable for large assortments.
 In contrast, DeepHalo leverages Eq.
 (3) and Eq.
 (10) to recover effects directly and efficiently.
-We elaborate on this further in xxxxxx in response to your questions.
-[REFER EXACTLY TO THE CONTENT BELOW]
+We elaborate on this further in Section 3 in response to your questions.

 These innovations go beyond what Deep Set offers.
 While DeepSets provides permutation invariance, DeepHalo integrates domain-specific insights from discrete choice theory and the halo literature, along with architectural elements like residual connections and polynomial activations.
 This enables interpretable, high-order interaction modeling in a principled and controllable way.